SamiPerttu/funutd/README.md

 The type returned by texture generators is `Box<dyn Texture>`.
 `Texture` is the trait implemented by procedural textures.

+The canonical range of texture values is -1...1 in each component.
+This applies to the palette component as well.

+Some components may slightly exceed the range, while others may come under.
+Many unary nodes such as `reflect`, `vreflect` and `saturate` remap any range back to -1...1.

 Data for procedural generation is contained in `Dna` objects.
 Generator functions draw whatever data they need from the supplied `Dna` object.
 `Dna` objects can be constructed full of random data from a seed value.